vatesfr/xen-orchestra/resources_delegation.md

 If you give a *view* permission to a user (or a group) on a pool, he will automatically see all the objects inside this pool (SRs, hosts, VMs).

 ### Examples

+#### Allow a user to install an OS

+If the OS install needs a ISO, you need to give this user 2 permissions:

+* *Operate* on the VM (e.g to start it)
+* *View* on the ISO Storage containing the needed ISO.

+#### Console only

+If you want to give your user access to the VM console only, the *View* permission is enough.